 Tim Bartell

-I am based in West Sussex but was formerly known as Selsdon Ceramics.
+I am based in Middleton on sea, West Sussex.
 I think of myself as a potter in the most practical sense, making pots for people to use.
-Each item is hand thrown, glazed and fired by myself to produce individual pieces.
+Each item is hand made, either slab, thrown or extruded in my workshop.

 I threw my first pot in 1977 when I joined a pottery evening class because the table tennis class was full.
 I’ve been a potter since then, but took a few years break after my daughter was born.